 • SOCIAL MEDIA: Social media also plays an important role in creating and raising brand awareness.
-The figure below shows the year-over-year metrics for the fiscal year to date.
+The figure below shows the YOY metrics for the fiscal year to date.

 Social Media Results FY 2018 Q1 & Q2

 FACEBOOK INSTAGRAM

 FY 2018 FY 2018

 Impressions 1,438,202 Likes Received 25,421

-Engagement 126,347 Comments 411
+Engagement 1 26, 347 Comments 411

 Link Clicks 1171 Impressions 356,870

 Posts 56 Posts 55

 Impressions/Post 14,183 Likes/Post 462

-Engagements/Po st 447 Comments/Post 7.5
+Engagem ents /Post 447 Comments/Post 7.5

 Fan Base 57,420

-PARTNERSHIPS: The ED and staff maintain close ties with partner organizations throughout the county.
+- PARTNERSHIPS: The ED and staff maintain close ties with partner organizations throughout the county.
 Staff represents Visit Mendocino County on the boards of Destination Hopland, AVWA, MWI, Coast Chamber of Commerce, Visit Fort Bragg, Visit Ukiah, and Visit Willits.
 Staff continues to visit stakeholder properties (known as the Hotel Adoption Program) in order to "put a face to the name."
-In spring 2019, VMC will collaborate with the West Business Development Center on a series of workshops aimed at giving stakeholders and partners some of the necessary tools and knowledge to help them succeed.

-- SALES goals and ROI are undetermined at this time. - VISITOR SERVICES: The new Visitor Services Committee will convene in early 2019.
+In spring 2019, VMC will collaborate with the West Business Development Center on a series of workshops aimed at giving stakeholders and partners some of the necessary tools and knowledge to help them succeed. - SALES goals and ROI are undetermined at this time. - VISITOR SERVICES: The new Visitor Services committee had their first meeting in January 2019.